 When Should You Stop Driving At Night?

-Many older adults avoid night time driving because of problems with vision.
+Many senior drivers avoid night time driving because of problems with vision.
 (Just like me!)

 When behind the wheel, a driver’s eyesight is the most important tools you have.
 But by age 60, eyes need three times as much light to see as they did at age 20, so it’s much more difficult to see objects in the dark.
 If you have vision problems, driving at night can be particularly hazardous.aaa.com